tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Thu Nov 08 2007

-Elisa Heaney (a White college dropout) entered a church, ready to deliver a speech to religious people.
+Elisa Heaney (a white college dropout) entered a church, ready to deliver a speech to religious people.
 She saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Elisa Heaney had never preached her views to theists before, and freaked out.
 Elisa Heaney uttered a quick prayer to Karma to calm her nerves.
 As Elisa Heaney entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Elisa Heaney used scientific information to make the claim that the universe is controlled by a magical force called 'Karma'.
 Elisa Heaney denounced the concept of 'intelligent design', claiming that evolution is the best way to explain how Karma created humans.
 Elisa Heaney smiled when she explained how Heaven and Hell are the same as the 'religious' people viewed it: good people go to Heaven and bad people go to Hell.